avanishd-3/weather-querying/README.md

 2. pip install -r requirements.txt

-Querying Nominatim and National Weather Service for weather information for any location in the U.S.
+Querying Nominatim and Open Meteo for weather information for any location on Earth.

 First line of input (choose 1):
 1. TARGET NOMINATIM location -> location is any arbitrary, non-empty string describing the target location
 2. TARGET FILE path -> path is the path to a file stored locally, containing the result of a previous call to Nominatim

 Second line of input (choose 1):
-1. WEATHER NWS -> use the National Weather Service API to obtain hourly weather forecasts.
+1. WEATHER API -> use the Open Meteo API to obtain hourly weather forecasts.
 2. WEATHER FILE path -> path is the path to a file stored locally, containing the result of a previous call to the National Weather Service's API for obtaining an hourly weather forecast

 Other lines -> Specify weather query